-Don T. Haynes, Jr, has been Director of Bands at LBJ High school of Austin, Texas for 35 years.
+Don T. Haynes, Jr, served as Director of Bands at LBJ High school of Austin, Texas for 39 years.
 He began his music career at the age of six, tutored by his father, who was band director at Solomon Coles High School in Corpus Christi, and his mother, who studied voice at both the Julliard School in New York and The University of Texas.
 As a child, he studied piano, trumpet, French horn, flute, clarinet, and cello.
 Following graduation from Roy Miller High School (Eddie Galvan, Director), he studied at the Del Mar College School of Music in Corpus Christi, and then transferred to The University of Texas, where he earned a bachelor’s degree in music in 1973 and was a member of the Longhorn Marching Band (Vincent R. DiNino, Director).
 In 1978, he completed a masters’ degree at UT, specializing in instrumental music conducting.
 He was the Assistant Band Director at Anderson High School for two years (1973-1975, Verda Herrington, Director), before being named Director of Bands at LBJ High School in August 1975.

 In 2007, a gorgeous new 500-seat theater was built on the LBJ High School campus.
 The Austin Independent School District voted to name the new performing hall "The Don Haynes Theater".

 Since his college days at The University of Texas, Mr. Haynes has enjoyed officiating high school basketball.
 He served the Austin Basketball Officials Executive Board as President in 1995.
 He was selected by the state UIL committee to be “head official” for the 5A UIL State Girls Basketball Tournament championship game in 1999.
 He officiated the UIL Girls State tournament in 1997 and 1998 as well.